prakhar1989/csds-material/README.md

 **Note:**

 1. You can use any programming language of your choice to interact with MongoDB or simply run queries from within the Mongo CLI.
+2. We want you to write MongoDB queries, so any solutions that load all of the data into a programming language and performs processing similar to Step 2 is not accepted
   2. If you are not using the Mongo CLI, then you should not call the entire collection, like doing docs = "SELECT * FROM table", and then perform filtering on docs to get the solution.
 In other words, your Mongo query should be responsible for filtering / aggregating the data rather than your programming language.
   3. It is required of you to query the database that extracts the complete solution or atleast a partial solution followed by some processing to eventually get the complete solution.

-## Step 5: Creating schema and writing join queries (Bonus)
+### Step 5: Using a New Dataset (Optional)

-This is an optional task that will fetch you bonus points if completed successfully.
+This is an optional task.
 In this step, you will learn how to design schema given a dataset and execute join queries.

 Use WeatherDataset.csv file to create your own schema and add it to existing database as described below.
 You have to write a query that fetches number/count of tweets originating in the 'US' when weather condition was 'Clear' (weather and twitter dataset both have attribute "country_code" which can be used to get the desired result).
 Complete the above task as follows: -